 The Army War College in 1925 began a study of the service and fitness of Black soldiers.
 After review, the college found that Black soldiers who were led by white officers could enter into wartime conflicts.
 For many years this policy was in place; the segregation of troops continued until 1948, just two years before the start of the Korean War.

 1926: Sgt.
 Stubby dies

 Sgt.
 Stubby, the mascot of the 102nd Infantry Regiment, died in his sleep March 16, 1926.
 Stubby was famous for grabbing a German by the seat of his pants, and shook paws with three presidents (Woodrow Wilson, Warren Harding, and Calvin Coolidge).
-The dog was an honorary member of the America Red Cross, YMCA, and American Legion.
-He could sniff out poison gas, track down wounded and dead soldiers, and survived shrapnel wounds, a gas attack; he took part in 17 battles.
+The dog was an honorary member of the American Red Cross, YMCA, and American Legion.
+He sniffed out poison gas and tracked down wounded and dead soldiers, and survived shrapnel wounds and a gas attack over the course of 17 battles.
 He was the most highly decorated dog of World War I and so beloved that when he died, his body was preserved.
 He still wears his blanket decorated with his medals and can be seen at the Smithsonian Institution in Washington D.C.

 1927: Joint Army and Navy Basic War Plan Red

 - Army strength: 134,829 people (0.11% of U.S. population)